teambean/pifkoin/README.md

 `BlockHeader` instances contain properties and methods for converting between various formats.
-For instance, to get the binary string that is hashed as part of the mining operation:
+For instance, to get the binary string that is hashed as part of the Sprouting operation:

 ```python
 from pifkoin.blockchain import BlockHeader